openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 X.Y.Z in its "block" list).

 If migration is blocked or fails, MicroShift cluster won't start.
-This will render system unhealthy and, if rebooting the device does not affect result of the migration, result in system rolling back to previous deployment.
+This will render system unhealthy and (if data migration doesn't succeed after greenboot's reboot) cause system to roll back.

 Decision flow describing whether to block or attempt data migration can be summarized as:
 - If version metadata is missing, assume 4.13